D-o-d-o-x/Spikey/README.md

 The neural networks used in this solution are tiny, making it possible to meet the latency and power requirements if implemented more efficiently.

+## TODO

+- All currently implemented bitstream encoders are rather naive.
+We know, that lead values from the N1 only have 10 bit precision, but wav file provides yus with 32bit floats.
+All my bitstream encoders are also based on 32bit floats, discretizing back into the 10 bit space would be a low hanging fruit for ~3.2x compression.
+- Since we merely encode the remaining delta, we can go even more efficient by constructing something along the lines of a huffman tree.
+- Loss is not coming down during training...
+- Make a logo

 ## Installation

 To install the necessary dependencies, create a virtual environment and install the requirements: